hamler-lang/docs/FAQ.md

 3. The design of **Hamler** compiler is also different from **Elixir**. **Hamler** source code is compiled to CoreErlang, while **Elixir** code is compiled to Erlang AST.

-### 1.3 What are the differences between Hamler and Puerl?
+### 1.3 What are the differences between Hamler and Purerl?

 **Purerl** is a backend of PureScript language, which translates PureScript to Erlang source code.